FjgarciaMac/AIrecall/README.md

 Most agent frameworks give you a context window, not a memory.
-Close the session and everything the agent learned — user preferences, past
+Close the session and everything the agent learned — user preferences, past decisions, corrections it was given — is gone.
+Stuff it all into the prompt instead, and you're paying for and diluting your context with old information, most of which is irrelevant to the current turn.

+AIrecall sits between your agent and a persistent store, and gives it an actual memory: